rbyers87/wo-421/README.md

 5/5/2025 fixed workout on Sunday not showing in weekly checklist

-NavBar.tsx removed from line 26
+NavBar.tsx removed dumbbell from line 26
             /*
             <Dumbbell className="h-8 w-8 text-indigo-600" />
             */